eaglesweb.com

 Online Anthology of Lyrical Audio Poetry in Modern English

-A free international educational resource of lyrical audio poetry in Modern English:
+A free international educational resource of lyrical audio poetry in Modern English, founded in 1998.
+A

-(STATS) Walter Rufus Eagles, Poet, Reader, Editor & Webmaster.
-Editorial Statement.
+Walter Rufus Eagles, Poet, Reader, Editor & Webmaster.
+Editor's Statement.
+Dedication.
+Site last updated Tuesday, February 01, 2011 11:00 Pacific Time.

-The default music [press ESC for silence on this home page] is a third mode melody (Psalm 2) ("Why fum'th in fight") from Archbishop Parker's Psaltery, composed by the great English Renaissance choral and organ composer, Thomas Tallis.
-This melody inspired the great British modern composer, Ralph Vaughan Williams, to write the latter's Fantasia on a Theme by Thomas Tallis for Strings.
+During the Renaissance generally, and in Elizabethan England in particular, Poetry and Music walked hand in hand and flourished in a special symbiosis.
+Music is thus given special regard on this website.
+The organ work heard on this front page [press ESC for silence if you choose] is a third mode melody (Psalm 2 - "Why fum'th in fight") from Archbishop Parker's Psaltery, composed by the English Renaissance choral and organ composer, Thomas Tallis.
+This melody inspired British modern composer Ralph Vaughan Williams to compose the latter's Fantasia on a Theme by Thomas Tallis for Strings.
 Tallis was the teacher of William Byrd, the greatest Elizabethan composer.
+Byrd's complete solo music for harpsichord (or virginals) is performed on Eaglesweb.com by the celebrated Canadian keyboardist, John Sankey, and can be heard by clicking HERE.

 First time visitor?
 Read Technical Notes, Acknowledgements